hbashton/spotify-ripper/README.rst

       --comp COMP           compression complexity for FLAC and Opus [Default=Max] -d DIRECTORY, --directory DIRECTORY
-                            Base directory where ripped MP3s are saved [Default=cwd] --flac                Rip songs to lossless FLAC encoding instead of MP3 -f FORMAT, --format FORMAT
+                            Base directory where ripped MP3s are saved [Default=cwd] --fail-log FAIL_LOG   Logs the list of track URIs that failed to rip --flac                Rip songs to lossless FLAC encoding instead of MP3 -f FORMAT, --format FORMAT
                             Save songs using this path and filename structure (see README)